 Drayage rates depend on a variety of factors, including:

-The base costs of drayage are based on the hundredweight (CWT) of the shipment.
-A carrier will have a set rate for drayage shipments which they will then multiply by the CWT and add that total to any other fees that may be associated with hauling the freight.
+The base costs of drayage are calculated according to the hundredweight (CWT) of the shipment.
+A carrier will have a set rate for drayage shipments, which they will then multiply by the CWT and add that total to any other fees that may be associated with hauling the freight.

 It’s important to note that CWT rounds up to the next hundred pounds.
 That means that if you have freight that weighs 310 pounds, and another that weighs 399 pounds, both shipments would be considered 4 CWT.